 Snott on Earthworm Jim.
 He speaks in slurps, and everyone understands him.
 At one point, one of the characters calls him "incredibly eloquent," but this may have been sarcasm.

-The Pyro class from Team Fortress 2 wears a gas mask and speaks in an unintelligible muffled voice - one can occasionally make out what he is trying to say, such as when he calls out for a medic.
+The Pyro class from Team Fortress 2 wears a gas mask and speaks in an unintelligible muffled voice - one can occasionally make out what they are trying to say, such as when they call out for a medic.
 This is spoofed here and here.

-Mocked by virtually all the classes when they dominate him.
+Mocked by virtually all the classes when they dominate them.
 Some gems:

 Scout: Repeat after me: "mmmmh mmmmh mmmmh I'm dead!"